visionsPercosits/crazygram/README.md

 🎈  To-Do List:

-❌ Login on Instagram.
+❌ Login on Instagram. <br>
-❌ Check how many followers someone have.
+❌ Check how many followers someone have. <br>
-❌ Follow people to get followers.
+❌ Follow people to get followers. <br>
-❌ Retrieve Instagram information to a Discord Webhook.
+❌ Retrieve Instagram information to a Discord Webhook. <br>

 🎭 I made this project using Selenium documentation: